mzeidenberg/spring_site_0002_005/content/home/syllabus.md

 * Section #05 – Monday / Wednesday, 11:00AM — 12:15PM, Silver 101A
 * Section #11 – Monday / Wednesday, 3:30AM — 4:45AM, Silver 207

-Sessions will be recorded on Zoom, but in-person attendence is preferred if at all possible, since I am trying to make the class as interactive as possible.
+Sessions will be recorded on Zoom, but in-person attendence is preferred if at all possible.
 Zoom links can be found in Brightspace and links to the recordings will be there as well after they are created.

 ## Common Course Syllabus
 General information regarding the course, topics covered, required textbooks, course tutors, etc. can be found on the [Common Course Syllabus](https://cs.nyu.edu/courses/spring22/CSCI-UA.0002-003/common_syllabus/).